English Indian Sweet Paan Dessert (1 Piece)

 Portion Control

-Limit the amount of sweet paan you consume in one sitting to minimize the impact on your blood sugar levels.
+Limit the amount of sweet paan you consume to minimize the sugar impact on your bloodstream.

 Mindful Eating